adwranovsky/shift_register/readme.md

 ## Parameters
 ### WIDTH
 The bit width of the shift register

+### DEFAULT_VALUE
+The default value loaded into the internal register on reset

+### FILL_VALUE
+Either 1'b1 or 1'b0.
+The internal register is filled from the left with this value when advance_i is high

 ### COVER
 For testing use only.
 Set to 1 to include cover properties during formal verification